antonlorani/jottre/README.md

 ## Features

-- Drawing with the powerful PencilKit (iPadOS only)
+- Builds on the powerful PencilKit framework (iPadOS only)
 - iCloud documents synchronization
 - Support for dark and light mode
 - Minimalistic design